MaibornWolff/SecObserve/docs/getting_started/upgrading.md

 * There will be specific upgrade instructions if necessary, e.g. when there are new configuration parameters.

+## Release 1.3.0

+**Breaking changes**

+* The [ZAP project](https://www.zaproxy.org) has had a rebranding as a result of the move to the Software Security Project.
+To reflect this, the name of the parser has been changed from `OWASP ZAP` to `ZAP`.
+The GitLab template and GitLab action for `ZAP` have been renamed as well.
+These changes are not backwards compatible, so you need to update your configuration files and pipelines.

 ## Release 1.1.0

 **Breaking changes**